Authorize healthcare agent actions before PHI moves.

 How does sensitive data segmentation work?

-What retention periods are supported for healthcare audit logs?
+What retention periods are supported for healthcare decision records?

-HIPAA compliance for AI agents.
-Enforced at runtime, not by hope.
+HIPAA evidence mapping for AI agents.
+Enforced at runtime, not by policy docs alone.